 - Subscription and Resource Group Management.
 A subscription defines a natural boundary to create multiple groups of resources in Azure.
 Resources in a subscription are assembled together in logical containers named Resource Groups.
-The Resource Group represents a logical group to organize the resources of a VDC.
+The Resource Group represents a logical group to organize the resources of a VDC implementation.

 - RBAC.
 Through RBAC, it is possible to map organizational role along with rights to access specific Azure resources, allowing you to restrict users to only a certain subset of actions.
 With RBAC, you can grant access by assigning the appropriate role to users, groups, and applications within the relevant scope.
 The scope of a role assignment can be an Azure subscription, a resource group, or a single resource.
 RBAC allows inheritance of permissions.
 A role assigned at a parent scope also grants access to the children contained within it.
 Using RBAC, you can segregate duties and grant only the amount of access to users that they need to perform their jobs.
 For example, use RBAC to let one employee manage virtual machines in a subscription, while another can manage SQL DBs within the same subscription.

 - VNet Peering.
-The fundamental feature used to create the infrastructure of a VDC is VNet Peering, a mechanism that connects two virtual networks (VNets) in the same region through the Azure data center network, or using the Azure world-wide backbone across regions.
+The fundamental feature used to create the infrastructure of the VDC is VNet Peering, a mechanism that connects two virtual networks (VNets) in the same region through the Azure datacenter network, or using the Azure world-wide backbone across regions.

 Component Type: Perimeter Networks

-Perimeter network components (also known as a DMZ network) allow you to provide network connectivity with your on-premises or physical data center networks, along with any connectivity to and from the Internet.
+Perimeter network components enable network connectivity between your on-premises or physical datacenter networks, along with any connectivity to and from the Internet.
 It's also where your network and security teams likely spend most of their time.

-Incoming packets should flow through the security appliances in the hub, such as the firewall, IDS, and IPS, before reaching the back-end servers in the spokes.
-Internet-bound packets from the workloads should also flow through the security appliances in the perimeter network for policy enforcement, inspection, and auditing purposes, before leaving the network.
+Incoming packets should flow through the security appliances in the hub before reaching the back-end servers in the spokes.
+Examples are the firewall, IDS, and IPS.
+Before they leave the network, internet-bound packets from the workloads should also flow through the security appliances in the perimeter network.
+The purposes of this flow are policy enforcement, inspection, and auditing.

 Perimeter network components provide the following features: